alttch/eva3/doc/sfa/sfa_framework.rst

 Where unit_id - full unit id (*group/id*), other parameters are equal to UC API :ref:`action<uc_action>`, and **cb_success**, **cb_error** - functions called
-when the access to API is either succeeded or failed.
+when the access to API has either succeeded or failed.
 The functions are called with **data** param which contains the API response.

 eva_sfa_action_toggle